Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 The waterfall beautifully cascades down from the sedimentary layers

-We were very lucky, as we live 470 km away from Tjörnes, and the weather could have been cloudy or rainy.
+We were in luck, as we live 470 km away from Tjörnes, and the weather could have been cloudy or rainy.

-Skeifá river runs its course into the sea just a little below the waterfall.
+The Skeifá river flows into the sea just below the waterfall.

 Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes PeninsulaSkeifá river runs its course into Skjálfandaflói bay - Lundey island can be seen in the distance

 There are a couple of islands by the Tjörnes peninsula.
-Two of them are called Mánáreyjar islands, Háey and Lágey, which translates into the High and Low Island.
+Two of them are called Mánáreyjar islands, Háey and Lágey, which translates into the High and Low Islands.

 The third island, Lundey - the Puffin Island, is the biggest of these islands, and it can be seen clearly from the beach by Skeifárfoss.